The Twelve Basic Yoga Poses

 — Sharon Gannon

-Asana practice consists of three parts: correctly coming into the pose in gentle movements; holding the pose while breathing deeply; and coming out of the pose in the safe and proper way.
-These twelve basic asanas are always performed after the body has been prepared through initial prayers, breathing exercises and the Sun Salutation.
-Variations and more advanced versions of each posture are incorporated as a yogi progresses in her/his ability.
+These twelve asanas are always performed after the body has been prepared through initial prayers, breathing exercises and the Sun Salutation.
+Each posture consists of three parts: correctly coming into the pose; holding the pose while breathing properly; and coming out of the pose in the safe way.
+Variations and more advanced versions are incorporated as a yogi progresses in her/his ability.

 1. Headstand (Sirsasana)